 During January 2022, Ithmaar Holding agreed in-principle with Al Salam Bank B.S.C.
-(Al Salam) on the acquisition of the consumer banking business of Ithmaar Bank, and Ithmaar Holdings' ownership stake in both Bank of Bahrain and Kuwait B.S.C, and Solidarity Group Holding.
+(Al Salam) of the acquisition of the consumer banking business of Ithmaar Bank, and Ithmaar Holdings' ownership stake in both Bank of Bahrain and Kuwait B.S.C., and Solidarity Group Holding (the "transaction").
 This announcement followed the execution of a non-legally binding Memorandum of Understanding (MoU) between the two entities in October 2021.
-The transaction remains subject to the approval of Ithmaar Holding's shareholders and the signing of definitive agreements.
+The transaction was approved by Ithmaar Holding's shareholders during its Extraordinary General Meeting on 17 March 2022.
+The transaction was completed on 7 July 2022 after obtaining requisite regulatory and corporate approvals and signing of definitive agreements.